Charley Gadd: Body found in search for student who went missing

 His family have been informed and are being supported by specialist officers.

+“He is in the second year of a film and media degree course at the University of Essex in Colchester where he is well liked and flat shares with friends.

+“We have heard nothing from him since he ran off and my wife and I and his brothers Bruno and Rufus are desperate for any news of him.
+We are obviously extremely worried.”

-A statement from Greater Manchester Police reads: “Officers have called off the search in a missing person investigation following the discovery of a body believed to be 20-year-old Charley Gadd.
+A statement from Greater Manchester Police on Monday said: “Officers have called off the search in a missing person investigation following the discovery of a body believed to be 20-year-old Charley Gadd.

 “An investigation was launched after Charley was reported missing on 11 December after he attended Warehouse Project with his parents.